 Support for legacy OpenSSH SCP in Tectia Server is implemented using a command called scp1-compat-srv.
-When a client uses OpenSSH SCP to connect to Tectia Server, the server invokes this command.
+When a client uses OpenSSH version 8 or older SCP to connect to Tectia Server, the server invokes this command.
 Restrictions on remote commands apply also to OpenSSH-style SCP operations to the server.